 Instructions

-For the Tangzhong, vigorously whisk together 3 tablespoons water, 3 tablespoons AE Whole Milk, and 2 tablespoons bread flour in a small saucepan until thoroughly combined and no lumps remain.
+- Vigorously whisk together 3 tablespoons water, 3 tablespoons whole milk, and 2 tablespoons bread flour in a small saucepan until thoroughly combined and no lumps remain.

-Brush rounds with AE Whole Milk.
-Bake rolls until tops are golden brown and an instant-read thermometer inserted in the center registers 190ºF, 25–28 minutes.
+- Using a pastry brush, lightly brush rounds with milk.
+Bake buns until tops are golden brown and an instant-read thermometer inserted in the center registers 190ºF (87ºC), 25–28 minutes.

-Transfer pan to a wire rack; let rolls cool in pan for 10–25 minutes.
-Run a butter knife around edges of pan and gently lift rolls out of pan; transfer to wire rack.
+- Transfer pan to a wire rack; let buns cool in pan for 10–25 minutes.
+Run a butter knife around edges of pan and gently lift buns out of pan; transfer to wire rack.

-Brush tops of rolls with melted butter and sprinkle with sea salt.
+- Brush tops of buns with melted butter and sprinkle with sea salt.

 Notes